rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

      }
    }

-Both consumers contain an attribute, defining which events will be handled, which can be easily expanded in the future.
+Both consumers contain an attribute, defining which events will be handled, which can be easily expanded to add additional features in the future.
 See the :ref:`dev_docs/consumers:Server-Side` or :ref:`dev_docs/consumers:Client-Side` consumers for more information on how these attributes are defined.

 .. note::